d24it143/assignment_1/README.md

 Add City Weather: Function to add a new city weather object.
 Find Hottest City: Use find() to identify the city with the highest temperature.
 Filter by Condition: Use filter() to list all cities with a specific weather condition.

+And yes this is how I complete the assignment 1.